danielmiessler/egression/readme.md

 ## Credits and Thanks

-Hat tip to William Coppola for previous and complementary work he's done in this space with his Fillabuster tool, which he also presented at BlackHat Arsenal back in 2015.
+- Hat tip to William Coppola for previous and complementary work he's done in this space with his Fillabuster tool, which he also presented at BlackHat Arsenal back in 2015.
+- Thanks to Sasa Zdjelar and Jason Haddix for giving feedback on the tool.